 Couples & Marriage Counselling London

-With a National Award (BACP) for clinical excellence in counselling and psychotherapy service provision, our Director, Maggie Morrow, leads a team of expert couples therapists in London who specialise in helping couples break unhealthy patterns, rebuild connection and create lasting change.
+With a National Award (BACP) for clinical excellence in psychotherapy provision, Maggie Morrow founded Klearminds in 2008 and brings you a team of highly experienced couples therapists in London.
+Our therapists can help couples break unhealthy patterns, rebuild connection and create lasting change.

 Let us take the guesswork out of finding the right help.
-With over 30 years of experience, our Clinical Directors can recommend a couples counsellor to help you and your partner address your challenges and goals.
+With over 30 years of experience, our Clinical Directors can recommend the best couples counsellor to help you and your partner address your challenges and goals.

 We offer therapy rooms in Central London, the City of London and online therapy options.